War Hunt: Production

 The film was shot in 15 days for US$250,000.
 Francis Ford Coppola drove a truck in the film and associate producer Noel Black worked as an electrician.
 The Sanders brothers, who started in Hollywood as second unit directors of the river sequences in The Night of the Hunter, shot most of the film at night to hide their low budget.

-Producer Terry Sanders sent the script to the Pentagon in the chance that the military might provide assistance.
-The Army replied that it objected to many portions of the script such as a private soldier being an independent professional killer with his commanding officer's approval, a scene of the captain calling a sergeant an "idiot", and scenes the Army thought "too gruesome to be in good taste".
+Producer Terry Sanders sent the script to the Pentagon in the hope that the Army might provide technical assistance.
+The Army replied that it objected to many portions of the script, such as a private soldier being an independent professional killer with his commanding officer's approval, a scene in which the captain calls a sergeant an "idiot", and scenes the Army thought "too gruesome to be in good taste".

-John Saxon was top billed but the film is best remembered for Robert Redford's appearance.
+John Saxon received top billing, but the film is best remembered for Robert Redford's appearance.

 Reception

 Bosley Crowther of The New York Times called the film "one of the most original and haunting war movies in years" and said "most of this picture is pure unvarnished gold".